iranzo/katacoda-scenarios/kubevirt-upgrades/step2.md

 Keep watching the output on terminal 1 on how the containers are stopped/started as the deployment happens.

-Now, let's revert back to no indicate version so that we coan proceed with next step:
+Now, let's revert back to no indicate version so that we an proceed with next step:

 `kubectl patch kv kubevirt -n kubevirt --type=json -p '[{ "op": "add", "path": "/spec/imageTag", "value": "" }]'`{{execute}}